best-practice-and-impact/govcookiecutter/{{ cookiecutter.repo_name }}/docs/contributor_guide/CONTRIBUTING.md

 stored in the `docs` folder, unless it's more appropriate to store it elsewhere, like this file.

-[Please read our guidance on how to write Sphinx documentation][docs-write-sphinx-documentation], and build it into a searchable website.
+[Please read our guidance on how to write accessible documentation][docs-write-accessible-documentation], as well as our [guidance on writing Sphinx documentation][docs-write-sphinx-documentation].
+This allows you to build the documentation into an accessible, searchable website.

 [code-of-conduct]: ./CODE_OF_CONDUCT.md
 [coverage]: https://coverage.readthedocs.io/
 [docs-pre-commit-hooks]: ./pre_commit_hooks.md
 [docs-pre-commit-hooks-secrets-definition]: ./pre_commit_hooks.md#definition-of-a-secret-according-to-detect-secrets
 [docs-updating-gitignore]: ./updating_gitignore.md
+[docs-write-accessible-documentation]: ./writing_accessible_documentation.md
 [docs-write-sphinx-documentation]: ./writing_sphinx_documentation.md
 [email]: mailto:{{ cookiecutter.contact_email }}
 [gds-way]: https://gds-way.cloudapps.digital/